matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 Also, by now most new manufacturing by larger companies would be happening outside of China.
-India would be charging into a major industrialization and modernization era, spearheaded by newer development plants.
+India would be charging into a major industrialization and modernization era, spearheaded by newer manufacturing plants.
 China would be forced to adapt its economic strategy.
-China would still be making products for many smaller companies, and any existing product lines that were setup in China would remain through the lifetime of the manufacturing process.
+China would still be making products for many smaller companies, and any existing product lines that were setup in China would remain through the lifetime of the products being made.

 ## 6+ Years